SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 ### Editing applications

-To edit an application, simply click the application or click **Edit** in its context menu, accessible through the 3-dot icon.
+To edit an application, simply click the application or click **Edit** in its context menu, accessible through the menu icon.

 In the "Properties" tab, several fields can be modified, depending on the application type.